Rithie/apetools/README.md

 Generate your App Icons and Splashscreens in all the required sizes to get your app to market faster.

 Note: this is the client side JS port of Ape Tools (which was originally server-side C#).
-This app uses VueJS with TypeScript.
+This app uses Stencil: https://stenciljs.com/.

-If you are looking to contribute to development, all the magic happens in: https://github.com/webprofusion/apetools/blob/master/src/components/tools/tools.ts

 ## Build Setup